hyprwm/hyprland-wiki/content/Useful Utilities/Status-Bars.md

 - Has a pretty limited configuration options.
 It's a good and a bad thing at the same time.
 You can get a very decent result quickly and with a little effort, but some crazy waybar-alike tweaks are not possible.

+## Desktop shells

+These provide much more than a status bar: a launcher, notifications, a lock screen and more ship in a single package, giving you a DE-like experience out of the box — still with little to no coding involved.

 ### Noctalia
 [Noctalia](https://noctalia.dev/) is a beautiful, minimal desktop shell for Wayland.